stephane-klein/basic_ubuntu_server_install_playground/README.md

 This deployment “skeleton” will have to meet the following specifications:

 - Installation via Terraform on Scaleway
+- Creating unix users and their ssh keys
 - Basic security:
   - Configure OpenSSH
   - Configure UFW